parallelchain-io/parallelchain-docs/docs/toolings/wallet_browser_extension/provider/api_documentation.md

 !!! failure
     If user rejects the request, the `User Rejected Request 4001` error will be thrown.

+!!! tip
+    The Send Token is only for XPLL transfers.
+    If you want to transfer the [PRFC1 token][11], we should use [Call Contract](#call-contract) instead.

 ```ts
 interface SendTokenRequest {
   method: "send_token";